AarhusCrypto/MiniTrix/README.txt

   Acknowledgements: Many thanks goes to Jesper Buus Nielsen for providing C++ implementation of TinyOT on which ours is based.
-Thanks to Tomas for several hours of debugging and rubber dugging.
+Thanks to Tomas for several hours of debugging and rubber ducking.

 ************************************************************